DanielVenturini/kubernetes-learning/8-kubernetes-building-blocks.md

 There are an [API Convention](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md), which describes technically each of the Kubernetes terms.

 The Kubernetes object model is very rich and can represent several **persistent entities** in the Kubernetes cluster.
 Those entities describe the containerized applications we are running, the nodes that are deploying, the application resources and a lot of another configurations.
 Kubernetes uses these entities to represent the state of your cluster.
-In the **spec** section we can describe the desired state of the object and Kubernetes manages the **status** section for objects, where the actual state of the object is.
-Then, the Control Plane continually tries to match the desired status (spec) to current state (status).
-For example, a Deployment was configured to execute three replicas (desired state -- spec), but in a moment one replica falls down, the current state (status) is different from the desired state and the control plane tries to fix it.
+In the **spec** section we can describe the ***desired state*** of the object and Kubernetes manages the **status** section for objects, where the **current state** of the object is.
+Then, the Control Plane continually tries to match the desired status (`spec`) to current state (`status`).
+For example, a Deployment was configured to execute three replicas (desired state -- `spec`), but in a moment one replica falls down, the current state (`status`) is different from the desired state and the control plane tries to fix it.

 The next is an example of an Deployment object's configuration manifest: